Month 12, Day 18, Friday 8:00 p.m.

 She nodded to show she wasn’t offended that he’d guessed her heritage, at least the part that showed through.
 Her grandfather had always been pleased that she looked nothing like her wastrel of a father.
 ‘The blood of the People runs strong,’ he had said.

-Sebastien hesitated, but wasn’t sure why, so she nodded quickly and handed them back.
+Sebastien hesitated, but wasn’t sure why, so she handed them back.
 “Yes, please.”

 His fingers were gentle, brushing the rim of her ear as he pushed the wires into her hair.